EnspiredjackDev/simple-cryptotalks-scripts/README.md

 These are some simple command line python scripts for use on [cryptotalks.ai](https://cryptotalks.ai/).
 Nothing fancy, just a script for every endpoint (except chat/completions)

+## walk_through.py
+Step-by-step walkthrough cli tool of all the files in this repo - cli menu and all.
+(I think I got carried away with this one)

+**Requirements:**
+`pip install markdown2`

+All types of authentication in but not necessarily required.

 ## listmodels.py
 Gets and lists all the models available in the command line.